YowSiaoKang/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message explaining how to access the help page.
+I am too noob :cry:, will someone help me?
+Never fear this shows a message explaining how to access the help page.

 Format: `help`